-I use my paints to emphasise and simplify areas of pattern and detail whilst remaining true to the species.
-I also incorporate some elements of patterns from tribal cultures that helps to create these moth paintings as symbols, messengers or totems and incoporate my fascination with human survival and the link between human culture and the environment.
-Moths became a powerful personal symbol for me in my life when my strength and resilience was really pushed to the limit through long term physical illness and other challenges.
-They represented courage, transformation and intuition for me, which is also true for many cultures in the world.
-How I represent them in my paintings reflects this; skirting the border between myth, magic and reality; science and art; the mind and intuition.
+Moths became a powerful personal totem for me in my life when my strength and resilience was really pushed to the limit through long term physical illness and other challenges.
+They represent courage, transformation and intuition to me, which is also true for many cultures around the world.
+How I represent them in my paintings reflects this; skirting the border between magic and reality; science and art; the mind and intuition.

 Click on each moth to learn more about the species.